“Nothing-NOT a conversation, NOT a handshake or even a hug establishes friendship so forcefully as eating together!”

 Candy, Candy, Candy!

-A display of blue containers on shelves in a store.Last week I heard a new candy store called Sugarfina opened at NorthPark Center in Dallas.
+A red and green logo of the symbol for tiktok.Last week I heard a new candy store called Sugarfina opened at NorthPark Center in Dallas.
 I immediately stopped what I was doing, and Google’d “Sugarfina.”
 If you know anything at all about me, I’m a complete candy and sweets junkie.
 I grew up on Haribo Gummy products and even toured the Haribo Gummy factory in Germany when I was a boy.

 When I heard the word “Sugarfina,” my senses went into overdrive, and I had thoughts of dancing gummies, chocolate bars, and pecan clusters just laid out waiting to be picked and eaten.
 But, when I looked it up, it said Sugarfina; A Candy Boutique?
 So in my Texan brain, I thought “Oh, a Candy Boutique?
 Are they selling candy dresses, shoes, purses, and candy jewelry?”
 Whatever it was I had to get to the opening and check this out.